Self-learned Intelligence for Integrated Decision and Control of Automated Vehicles at Signalized Intersections

 \section{Conclusion}

-This paper focuses on the decision-making and control for complex autonomous driving scenarios with mixed traffic flows.
-To that end, we propose the encoding integrated decision and control (E-IDC) which consists of an encoding function to construct driving states, a value function to choose the optimal path as well as a policy function to output the optimal control command.
-Specially, with introducing of this encoding function, we adopt the dynamic permutation (DP) state representation to handle varying number of traffic actors and permutation sensitivity of current FP method.
-After that, we design the training principle for the functions of E-IDC with RL algorithms by adding the gradient-based update rules and refine the safety constraints concerning the otherness of different participants.
+This paper focuses on the decision-making and control for signalized intersections with mixed traffic flows.
+To that end, we develop the dynamic permutation state representation in framework of integrated decision and control (IDC), which composes of an encoding function to construct driving states, a value function to choose the optimal path as well as a policy function to output the control command of ego vehicle.
+A constraint optimal problem is formulized to optimize these three functions, where the objective involves tracking performance within a finite horizon and the constraints aims to assure safety w.r.t. different participants and signal lights.
+Specially, the dynamic permutation state representation introduces this encoding function and summation operator to construct driving states from environmental observation, capable of dealing with different types and variant number of traffic participants.
 Finally, a complex urban intersection scenario is constructed to verify the effectiveness.
-Results indicate that E-IDC can realize intelligent and efficient passing under random traffic flows and enhance the driving performance including comfort, decision compliance and safety compared with original IDC and rule-based decision-making.
-About the future work, we will attempt to further improve the safety degree with refined constraints design and replace current multi-layer perception (MLP) encoding network with the state-of-the-art transformer network, which may extract more efficient features due to the powerful representation ability.
+Results indicate that dynamic permutation state representation can enhance the driving performance of IDC and realize intelligent and efficient passing under random traffic flows.
+About the future work, we will further improve the driving performance with more powerful encoding functions, for example, the state-of-the-art transformer network, which may extract more efficient features due to the superior representation ability.